jessepav/lacygoill-wiki-backup/bug/vim.md

 **Additional Context**

 The usage of `VIMINIT` might seem contrived but there is a reason for this.
-While I'm trying to find a MWE for an issue, I'm often running something like this shell command:
+While I'm trying to find a MRE for an issue, I'm often running something like this shell command:

     vim --cmd 'filetype on'